AstarNetwork/astar-docs/docs/nodes/archive-node/nginx.md

 ```
 :::info
-Note the port 9944 used in proxy_pass in this example, this is the WS port.
+In the example above, note that port 9944 is used in proxy_pass.
+This is the WS port.
-To pass the RPC port, just change it to 9933.
+Change this to 9933 to pass the RPC port.
 :::

 Check and restart nginx: